dklinges9/Reproducible-Research-Template/README.md

 -------------------

 The repository contains several folders and files.
-They are organized to keep data preperation and cleaning in one file, `data-raw`, analysis in another, `analysis`, and outputs from the analysis that will become tables and figures, and numbers in the text of the manuscript, `analysis-output`.
+They are organized to keep data preparation and cleaning in one file, `data-raw`, analysis in another, `analysis`, and outputs from the analysis that will become tables and figures, and numbers in the text of the manuscript, `analysis-output`.
 The remaining files in the root directory are files related to the manuscript itself.
-Next, we'll demonstrate how to link the raw data to the analysis to the output to the manuscript so that all the steps to generate the manuscript are automated and thus, not subject to the inconsistencies that go along with peice-wise data preparation and analysis.
+Next, we'll demonstrate how to link the raw data to the analysis to the output to the manuscript so that all the steps to generate the manuscript are automated and thus, not subject to the inconsistencies that go along with piece-wise data preparation and analysis.

 Generate the Manuscript with One Click